John of Ephesus: Writings

 The third part of John's history, which is a detailed account of the ecclesiastical events which happened in 571-588, as well as of some earlier occurrences, survives in a fairly complete state in Add.
 14640, a British Museum manuscript of the seventh century.
 It forms a contemporary record of great value to the historian.
 Its somewhat disordered state, the want of chronological arrangement, and the occasional repetition of accounts of the same events are due, as the author himself informs us (ii.
 50), to the work being almost entirely composed during the times of his imprisonment in Constantinople.
 The same cause may account for the somewhat slovenly Syriac style.
 The writer claims to have treated his subject impartially, and though written from the narrow point of view of one to whom Miaphysite Orthodoxy was all-important, it is largely a faithful reproduction of events as they occurred.
 This third part was edited by William Cureton (Oxford, 1853) and E.W.
 Brooks (CSCO 105, Louvain, 1935), and was translated - sometimes paraphrase - into English by Robert Payne Smith (Oxford, 1860), into German by J. M. Schonfelder (Munich, 1862) and into Latin by Brooks (CSCO 106, Louvain, 1936).

 John's other known work was a series of Biographies of Eastern Saints, compiled about 565-7.
 The purpose of John's writing "Lives of eastern saints" was to show and talk about the lives of holy men and women of the Miaphysite faith.
-These stories about these people giving glory to god, and it was supposed to help bolster the faith of people that were persecuted and scatted throughout the Eastern Empire.
+These stories about these people giving glory to god, and it was supposed to help bolster the faith of people that were persecuted and scattered throughout the Eastern Empire.
 These have been edited by Land in Anecdota Syriaca, ii.
 1-288, and translated into Latin by van Douwen and Land (Amsterdam, 1889), and into English by Brooks (Patrologia Orientalis vols 17-19, 1923–26).
 An estimate of John as an ecclesiastic and author was given by the Louis Duchesne in a memoir read before the five French Academies on October 25, 1892.